 At age 64, Lee semi-retired.
 More semi than retired!
 And that's the way Lee likes it.

-After obtaining a Bachelor of Science degree in Aviation Technology from Central Missouri State University, Dave Gravatt moved to St. Louis where he played trombone with The 1919 Jazz Band, Bob Ceccerini's River City Ramblers, The St. Louis Ragtimers, and Eric Sager's City Lights Jazz Band.
+After obtaining a Bachelor of Science degree in Aviation Technology from Central Missouri State University, Dave Gravatt moved to St. Louis where he played trombone with The 1919 Jazz Band, Bob Ceccerini's River City Ramblers, The St. Louis Ragtimers, Eric Sager's City Lights Jazz Band, and many others.
 He earned his Bachelor of Music Education at New Mexico State University and has 18 years experience as a music educator; elementary, junior high, and high school band director; jazz band clinician and adjudicator; and marching band clinician and adjudicator.
 He has performed with numerous entertainers including The Modernaires, Julio Iglesias, Bill Watrous, Johnny Cash, and Bob Hope and spent four years as principal trombonist and arranger/orchestrator with the Shoji Tabuchi Orchestra in Branson, Missouri.

 In 1995, Dave was diagnosed with Embouchure Focal Dystonia and can no longer play trombone.
 He has played banjo ever since.
 He also plays electric bass with some local bands and in the pit orchestra for various theaters including Springfield's historic Landers Theater.